nwthomas/watcher-in-the-water/README.md

 This repository contains a Go server that monitors IP address assignment changes from your internet service provider (ISP) via dynamic host configuration protocol (DHCP).

-You can then have it make callbacks via webhooks to any URLs that you want.
+You can then have it make callbacks via webhooks to any URLs that you want which will include the new IP address in the request body.

 ## Project Structure